 Your blog is a place for you to market yourself and promote the experience you have.
-There is a lot of people out there who are willing to pay you for your knowledge and time.
-I therefore recommend offering services to readers to supplement your income and raise your profile as an authority.
+There are a lot of people out there who are willing to pay you for your knowledge and time.
+I, therefore, recommend offering services to readers to supplement your income and raise your profile as an authority.

 Job Board / Classifieds / Marketplace

-They are easy to set up and allow people to advertise, buy and sell items.
+They are easy to set up by using a directory plugin and can allow people to advertise, list, and sell items.
 Once the marketplace has become successful, you can charge users for posting ads.